user profile avatar

 Bio

-I will be attending Wayne State University in the fall to obtain my degree in jazz studies with a minor in music technology.
+I am currently attending Wayne State University to obtain my degree in jazz studies with a minor in music technology.
 I Have a passion for music and helping others.
+I am going to use the gift of music to bring positivity and good into the world as I believe that’s what I was put here to do.

 Education